KILLtheWEEZEL/FlappyBird/README.md

 Known Bugs:
 1)Physics engine does not allow bird to hop high enough fast enough to reach some gaps -Physics engine could be modified or pipe gaps could be spawned within a certain range of one another to ensure reachability

-2)Application crashes if 'cancel' is selected while entering score